Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 **AFFIRMATION**
 -   What do you feel the developmental impetus is that is calling out for investigation and fresh thinking?
-	- How do we effectively evaluate and harmonise values?
+	- How can a semantic network become adaptive to practical language evolution?
-	- How do we bridge the gap from semantic web research, to implementation?
+	- How do we effectively evaluate and harmonise values at local, bioregional and global scales?
-	- What does the interface of everything look like?
+	- How do we bridge the gap from semantic web research to implementation?
-	- How can a semantic network be adaptive to practical language evolution?
+	- How would we interact with a cybernetic interface for earth?

 **RECEPTIVITY**
 -   What do you see in the current literature and discussions that indicates this would be accessible to take on?